 “I haven’t made my mind up yet, where do such a nice couple as you hail from?”

 “We’re from Lowerdale.” stated the man pointing to the sign.
-“We’re not as prosperous as Upperton but we’d be glad to see you there.”
+“We’re not as prosperous as them from Upperton but we’d be glad to see you there.”

 “Why thank you kind sir, I’ll rest awhile before I make a decision.” he reached into one of his deep pockets and produced a handful of bright ribbons.
 “For you miss, to brighten up that hat.”